Kislaya1/SpringApiDevelopment/README.md

     2. Any of your favorite IDE.

 ## <span style="font-family: Calibri; font-size: 2.8em;"> Steps to Run the application </span>
-    1. Clone the repository and checkout to master branch.
+    1. Clone the repository and checkout to main branch.

     2. Run the below Docker Commands.
 (Run the docker commands while being inside the project)